 This road offers jaw-dropping views, unparalleled freedom, and lots of fresh air.
 The summit hosts a communication tower, a restaurant, the Homeland War Museum, a really big cross and the famous Imperial fortress (Utvrda Imperijal), built in 1806-1816 during the Napoleonic Wars.
-The fortified structure on top of the Srđ was built to defend the fort northern routes into the city and it was severy damaged in the Croatian War of Independence.
+The fortified structure on top of the Srđ was built to defend the fort northern routes into the city and it was badly damaged in the Croatian War of Independence.
 Today, Imperial fortress hosts the Museum of the Patriotic War, with about 500 exhibits from 1991-1995.
 At the summit you’ll be amazed with the breathtaking views of the Old City of Dubrovnik, the turquoise Adriatic Sea, and the numerous islands.
 On a clear day, you can see up to 60 km (37 miles).
 Mount Srd is also accessible by the Dubrovnik Cable Car and the Mt.
 Srd Trailhead.